Slimmind/octo-kit/README.md

     ```
     gulp
     ```
-12. *run gulp for production by command:*
+12. *run gulp for production (with minification of images, CSS and JS files) by command:*

     ```
     gulp prod